Theory

 - Research and application areas

-Theory: Research and Application Areas
+Theory: Research and Application Areas (from course introduction)

-Difference between CS and application areas
+Difference between CS, and application areas

-What is computer science?
+What is computer science? (from course introduction)

 Show Wikipedia page, do students recognize any subject from their